supertestnet/BitDevsSJ.github.io/_posts/2026-06-24-socratic-seminar_x.md

 ### Always remember
 - Respect the privacy of the participants
-- Interact and ask questions
+- Interaction and asking questions are encouraged
 - [Chatham House Rules](https://www.chathamhouse.org/about-us/chatham-house-rule)

 ### New Toys